venky1812/feature_selection/README.md

 > ##### Points to remember while using *Linear Regression* for feature selection.
 >
-> - THe magnitude of the coefficients is directly influenced by the scale of the features.
+> - The magnitude of the coefficients is directly influenced by the scale of the features.
+> - *Linear Regression* model assumptions need to be met inorder to make fair comparison of the features by only using their regression coefficients.
+> - In addition these coefficients may be penalised by regularisation,therefore being smaller than if we were to compare only that individual feature with the target.
+> - **It is not a good choise for feature Selection.**